There is so much to see, visit and experience in the immediate vicinity of Birbès.

 Cities, towns and villages, museums, castles and fortresses.
 In one hour, you can be in the beautiful surroundings of the Pyrenees or also be at one of the beautiful beaches.
 We personally prefer the beaches (and fun beach bars) of Leucate and Gruissan.

-We like to share our best locations with you!
+We'd love to share our best locations with you!

 OUR FAVOURITE TRIPS